Visualization Guide

 The simplest way to build that list is to run the environment step by step and append every intermediate state.

-Japanese tiles
+Standard tiles

 import jax